CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-SQLMI-Disconnected.md

    ![](images/ex4t5-2.png "Confirm")

 1. From the next page, open the resource group you have access to.
-You will be able to find a resource of type Azure blob storage with name as arcstorageUNIQUEID.
+You will be able to find a resource of type Azure blob storage with name as ArcstorageUNIQUEID.
 Click on that resource.

    ![](images/ex4t5-s1-2.gif "Confirm")